What Your Child’s Poop Says About Their Health, According To A Doctor

 Digestion starts with careful chewing.
 Does your child have time to eat in an unrushed way — or is he or she always running to school, the next class or activity, or bedtime?
 Proper digestion won't happen if eating is rushed.
 Undigested food may also indicate that your child lacks sufficient stomach acid to break down food.

-What To Do: Try to set aside ample time for peaceful meals that encourage better digestion.
-And an easy way to safely stimulate acid is with a good quality, gentle bitter tonic (like Urban Moonshine Bitters Spray), which stimulates stomach acid production to aid digestion, among other benefits.
+What to do: Try to set aside ample time for peaceful meals that encourage better digestion.
+To safely stimulate acid, I often recommend is with a good quality, gentle bitter tonic to my patients, which stimulates stomach acid production to aid digestion, among other benefits.
+Of course you may want to speak with your medical practitioner before trying this treatment.

 2. Your child is constipated.